The Dark Chamber: Plot

 The narrator, Oscar Fitzalan, a composer, is hired by Richard Pride to assist him at his estate and study at Mordance Hall.
 Here, he meets Hough, Pride's secretary; Miriam, Pride's wife; the Prides' daughter Janet; and their dog Tod, a German hound.
 They are later joined by Ramón Del Prado, one of Pride's employees.
 Also in the household are two black servants, old Mamie and her fourteen-year-old daughter Sally.

 Pride brings Fitzalan to play music in order to awaken his memories.
 However, the household is devastated: Janet, Oscar's first love interest, elopes with Del Prado, and Pride's secretary, Hough, commits suicide.
-The dog becomes extremely aggressive and then his wife, Miriam, commits suicide as well.
+The dog becomes extremely aggressive.
+Pride's wife, Miriam, commits suicide as well.

 In the end, Pride is reduced to a dirty and ruinous state from the memory therapy, and he finally leaves the house, letting the winds destroy his files regarding the recovered memories.
 He goes off into the night and there, when his daughter returns and elopes with the narrator, he is found dead, along with his dog in the woods - both having killed each other.